 Test of English as a Foreign Language (TOEFL): International applicants from countries in which English is not a primary language must demonstrate proficiency in English by submitting a TOEFL score of 80iBT (213 CBT/550PBT).
 International applicants who receive their baccalaureate or higher degree from an accredited institution in the US, UK, Ireland, Canada, Australia, New Zealand or Africa (English speaking only) are not required to submit a TOEFL score.

 Method of Delivery:

 Students must have computer and internet access.
 Minimum computer requirements include Windows 2000, XP or higher or Mac OS X or higher.
-For more technical requirements please visit the Office of Online Learning website.
+For more technical requirements please visit the Center for Academic Innovation website.